BEDFORD, Va. – In Bedford, they run a pretty tight ship at the Bedford Wolfpack Junior ROTC program.

 “It takes a passion.
 He wants to see every kid succeed and doesn’t look at it as the whole.
 He really looks at each individual kid and sees what they need and works hard to make sure that happens,” said Susie G. Gibson Science and Technology Center principal Curtis Hetherington.

-“So are they going into workforce, to trades, to college?
+“So are they going into the workforce, to trades, to college?
 Whatever-- We’re trying to give them life skills that they can use regardless of where they find themselves after high school,” senior army instructor Matthew Payne told 10 News.

-The two now bring successful, real world military experience to the classroom.
+The two now bring successful, real-world military experience to the classroom.

 “We get along well.
 I think we complement each other really well, and I think it shows what we do with the kids,” Hutton said.

-LTC(R) Payne is also in charge of the marksmanship team which routinely travels for competitions.
+LTC(R) Payne is also in charge of the marksmanship team, which routinely travels for competitions.

-His team routinely excels at this distinctly military pursuit that develops transferable, real world skills.
+His team routinely excels at this distinctly military pursuit that develops transferable, real-world skills.

-“Marksmanship, to your point, you’ve got to have the training, the focused the self-control, right to really make that work.
+“Marksmanship, to your point, you’ve got to have the training, the focus, the self-control, right to really make that work.
 All of those are life skills that will be lifelong,” said Blue Eagle Credit Union’s Laurissa Thompson.

-“It’s this,” Payne said, “There’s 52 of ‘this.’
+When we asked Payne what gets him out of bed each day, even on the roughest of days, the answer was simple: “It’s this,” Payne said, “There’s 52 of ‘this.’
 It’s those kids, you know?
 I can’t let them down.
 I feel an obligation to the kids to come in and give my best because it’s a tough world out there.”

-Lieutenant Colonel Payne and his wife Mary Catherine have eight children.
+Lieutenant Colonel Payne and his wife, Mary Catherine, have eight children.
 Four of the eight have been involved with the junior ROTC program.